 Psychologists explain the strong interconnection of paranoia with impostor syndrome which is on the rise among remote employees now.

 What is impostor syndrome?

-Remote work makes you paranoid, doubtful and sometimes makes you overthink and overemphasize the colleagues replies.
+Remote work makes you paranoid, and doubtful and sometimes makes you overthink and overemphasize your colleagues’ replies.
 As you probably know, overthinking leads to depression.
-There are several reasons for feeling doubt in your achievements and uncertainty in communication while working at home:
+There are several reasons for feeling doubt about your achievements and uncertainty in communication while working at home: